Why GTM Strategy Fails and What the Best Leaders Do Differently

 How top performers are closing the gap

 High-performing teams don’t rely on intent.
-They build executional systems that connect strategy to action, unify GTM signals, and empower every seller and marketer to perform at their best.
+They build executional systems that connect strategy to action, unify GTM signals, and empower everyone to perform at their best.

 The difference isn’t the tools.
 It’s leadership.